ysoldak/fpvc-target/README.md

 Turn your FPV Combat board, sensor and gun to a nice ground target and a reliable test station!
 You'll need [FPV Combat kit](https://fpv-combat.com/) and some other parts, full list below.
 Bottom plate has holes for easy mount on any standard camera tripod.
-Custom firmware for FPVCombat HW25 in form of `.hex` file can be downloaded from [Releases](https://github.com/ysoldak/fpvc-target/releases).
+Custom firmware for FPVCombat boards in form of `.hex` file can be downloaded from [Releases](https://github.com/ysoldak/fpvc-target/releases).

 <table>
 <tr><td>